alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 Yes, this example uses a repository (a very .NET thing) and mutates a `User`.
 That's deliberate: toy examples can feel far from everyday code, and I don't want this post to imply you should replace `exceptions` everywhere with `Result` (or "go full FP" to use it).

 At this point, that's pretty much all you need to know.
-Now, if you see the scroll bar on the side, then you might notice that there's some more, content.
+Now, if you see the scroll bar on the side, then you might notice that there's some more content.
 I don't want to give the impression that `Result` is this super complicated thing, it's very straightforward.
 I'm just going into _lots_ of detail to keep the level of detail consistent between articles.

 #### The problem: explicit vs. implicit